- Payload CMS Database Migrations: Disable Push Mode and Run Migration-Only in Production

 Next, disable automatic schema push and explicitly set your migrations directory in the Postgres adapter.
 This prevents uncontrolled schema changes and ensures only migrations can modify the database.

-Edit payload.config.ts
+Edit payload.config.ts to include:

 db: postgresAdapter({